beeftapareseller/docs/src/UI/getLanguage.md

+---
+title: puter.ui.getLanguage()
+description: Retrieves the current language/locale code from the Puter environment.
+---

 Retrieves the current language/locale code from the Puter environment.
 This function communicates with the host environment to get the active language setting.

 ## Syntax